ECHAMBERP/gprs-davis-datalogger/readme.md

 This project aims to develop an autonomous "GPRS datalogger" linked to a Cabled Integrated Sensor Suite (ISS) from Davis, allowing :

-- the monitoring and reading of the data provided by the ISS sensors (T / RH sensor, rain collector and anemometer)
+- the monitoring and reading of the data provided by the ISS sensors (T / RH sensor, rain collector, anemometer and sun radiation sensor)
 - the uploading, at regular time intervals, of the collected data to a web server

 The Sensor Interface Module (SIM) board shipped with the Vantage Pro 2 and it's associated console(s) are thus no longer required for the transmission of the collected data, as you can use the project's board to send this data to the Internet, in a configurable way and to the web server of your choice.